2024 Scholarships - Cleveland County | CampusReel

 2024 Cleveland County Scholarships

 Cleveland County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 34% of Cleveland County residents in North Carolina over the age of 25 have graduated with a professional degree - 22% have completed high school.
+Despite high costs, 15% of Cleveland County residents in Oklahoma over the age of 25 have graduated with a professional degree - 37% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Cleveland County residents in North Carolina will continue to need help paying for college.
-2,926 men and 2,891 women are enrolled in grades 9-12 while 2,554 men 3,060 women are currently undergraduates in college.
+It’s clear that Cleveland County residents in Oklahoma will continue to need help paying for college.
+6,661 men and 6,016 women are enrolled in grades 9-12 while 13,789 men 14,688 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Cleveland County residents and can help pay for school in a variety of ways.
 Cleveland County scholarships, whether they are exclusively available to Cleveland County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Cleveland County residents.

 How much total award money and scholarships are available for Cleveland County residents?